Pediatric Orthopedic Surgeons treating Fused Toes

 • Type III ignored or poorly fixed fractures.

-Should Surgeons Fix These Deformities?
+Surgeons Can Fix These Deformities

 A youngster with cubitus Varus often has an ugly deformity and a good range of motion (ROM) at the elbow.
 Even though some research claims that the functional arc is preserved despite an uneven flexion arc and a restriction of elbow flexion range on the afflicted side.
 According to other writers, the malformation has no functional effects.